xxynet/NCM-Downloader/README.md

 Run `main.py` and input your playlist ID

-For executable files, please access to [Releases](https://github.com/xxynet/NCM-Downloader/releases)
+For executables, please access to [Releases](https://github.com/xxynet/NCM-Downloader/releases)

 ## 💬 Q&A